SveterCZE/maze-game/README.md

 Once the seed is entered, press 'S' or 's' to generate the world.
 Only the player avatar (@) and its surroundings are visible, while the rest of the map is covered by a fog of war.
 Also, a status bar is diplayed on the top of the window, displaying the level number, identification of tile over which a mouse cursor is hovering, player's health and its inventory.
 ![image](https://user-images.githubusercontent.com/46304018/143784905-bb63ae86-07d3-4772-9231-bcf4a496ecfb.png)

-The world looks something like this - it consist of uniquely generated rooms and corridors connecting them together.
+The world looks something like this - it consists of uniquely generated rooms and corridors connecting them together.
 Various items are randomly generated around the map.
 ![image](https://user-images.githubusercontent.com/46304018/143785043-7ad43fa5-1de0-4014-9933-05fb777f9096.png)

 <h2>Game items</h2>